SaifurRahmanMohsin/rest-plugin/README.md

 ### API configuration ###

 You can create as many RESTful controllers as you like.
-However, these won't work unless you expose them to the RESTful plugin so that it registers them with OctoberCMS.
-You can do this by defining a function like this in your Plugin.php
+However, these won't work unless you register them with OctoberCMS.
+You can do this by defining a registerNodes method in your Plugin.php like this:
 ```
 /**
  * Registers API nodes exposed by this plugin.